 Bundling your home loan can open the door to discounted interest rates and benefits on other banking products your lender may offer.
 Suncorp Bank’s most popular home loan offers, the Home Package Plus and the Better Together Special Offer, combine eligible home loans with a Suncorp Bank transaction account.
 Other benefits can include access to discounted insurance, up to 20% off your first year’s premium on new to Suncorp Home, Landlord and/or Contents insurance policies, and no annual fee on Suncorp Credit Cards to new lending customers.*

-There’s lots of options to think about when choosing a home loan.
+There are many options when choosing a home loan and finding ways to manage your mortgage.
 Make sure to look at all your options to make choices that best suit you.

 *National Australia Bank Limited (ABN 12 004 044 937, AFSL and Australian Credit Licence 230686) (“NAB”) is the credit provider and issuer of Suncorp Clear Options Credit Cards.
 Suncorp-Metway Ltd ABN 66 010 831 722 (“Suncorp Bank”) promotes and distributes Suncorp Clear Options Credit Cards on NAB's behalf under an agreement with NAB.
 NAB has acquired the business relating to this credit from Citigroup Pty Ltd (ABN 88 004 325 080, AFSL and Australian Credit Licence 238098) (“Citi”) and has appointed Citi to assist to administer the Credit Cards.
 Suncorp Bank will not guarantee or otherwise support NAB's obligations under the contracts or agreements connected with the Credit Cards (other than those relating to Suncorp Internet Banking and Suncorp Telephone Banking).